Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Introduction

 Every CS recovery problem involves a measurement matrix relating the observed data to the unknown vector of interest.
 When this matrix satisfies certain conditions, one can ensure that CS recovery algorithms such as quadratically constrained basis pursuit (QCBP), a form of $\ell_1$ minimization, will achieve accurate and robust recovery.
 Satisfying the Restricted Isometry Property (RIP) \cite{foucart_mathematical_2013} is one well-known sufficient condition for a measurement matrix.
 An important class of measurement matrices that satisfy the RIP are matrices generated by random sampling in a Bounded Orthonormal System (BOS).
 Letting $\{f_j(x)\}$ denote a set of uniformly bounded orthonormal functions, taking random samples at locations $\{x_i\}$ yields a measurement matrix with entries $\Phi_{ij} = f_j(x_i)$.
 In such a setting, the number of measurements to guarantee accurate CS recovery scales with the square of the uniform bound.
 Much work has been devoted to showing that certain classes of special functions can be used as BOSs~\cite{rauhut_sparse_2012, bangun_sensing_2020}.
 The most important of these special functions for NF2FF characterizations is the band-limited Wigner $D$-functions \cite{bangun_sensing_2020}.

 When collecting measurements for NF2FF characterizations, the measurements must be corrected for the probe's response to the incident field (probe correction).
 Thus, these measurements are taken in the probe's coordinate system.
 As a result, the measurements can be represented as a series of Wigner $D$-functions whose coefficients are a combination of the transformation constants and the SW coefficients \cite{hansen_spherical_1988}; see Section~\ref{sec:nf2ff}.
 The Wigner $D$-functions are an irreducible representation of the rotation group $\mrm{SO}(3)$ \cite{varshalovich_quantum_1988}; their arguments represent the position on the sphere and the polarization angle for a measurement.
 In \cite{bangun_sensing_2020}, Bangun \tit{et al}. showed that with a sufficient number of measurements, the measurement matrix created from the BOS of band-limited Wigner $D$-functions satisfies the RIP with high probability.
 That work put CS for NF2FF on a solid theoretical footing.
-However, since the domain for the Wigner $D$-functions is all of $\mrm{SO}(3)$, one must be able to collect random measurements from the entire domain to apply the guarantees in~\cite{bangun_sensing_2020}.
+However, since the domain for the Wigner $D$-functions is all of $\mrm{SO}(3)$, the theoretical guarantee in~\cite{bangun_sensing_2020} holds only when one is able to collect random measurements from the entire domain.
 For cases involving device support structures or other exclusions, there is as of yet no guarantee that CS can be applied to measurements restricted to a portion of a sphere.